E-Mail Tony@lathes.co.uk

 Edwin Harrington - USA

-All the lathes had a two-part bed, with the upper arranged to slide on the lower so that the distance between centres, and the width of the gap, could be increased or decreased as a particular job demanded.
+All Harrington sliding-bed lathes had a two-part construction, with the upper arranged to slide on the lower so that the distance between centres, and the width of the gap, could be increased, or decreased, as a particular job demanded.
 The idea was to combine several machines in one: with the gap closed the machine became a stout, backgeared, screwcutting engine lathe (or 'centre' lathe to British readers) with the capacity for regular work.
 When the bed was extended, long, thin or irregularly shaped work, perhaps with large diameters at inconveniently placed intervals, could be also be accommodated.
 This flexibility in sizing and set up allowed smaller engineering shops to take in work which should, nominally, have been beyond their capacity - or in the case of a larger enterprise, would have ensured that the biggest lathes were left free to be used for the heaviest jobs.
-The machines were built in four sizes, named according to the swing above the upper and lower beds, and all were backgeared and screwcutting - the leadscrew being carried by the upper bed and connected to the changewheel drive by a a pair of gears, the lower of which was connected to a splined 'power shaft'.
+The Harrington lathes were built in four sizes, named according to the swing above the upper and lower beds, and all were backgeared and screwcutting - the leadscrew being carried by the upper bed and connected to the changewheel drive by a pair of gears, the lower of which was connected to a splined 'power shaft'.

-Of deep section and braced internally by ribs, the lower bed carried an upper one sliding in deep guides and constructed with stiffening cross ties placed at
+Of deep section and braced internally by cross ribs, the lower bed carried an upper section sliding in deep guides and constructed with stiffening cross ties placed at

 When the top section was extended, and the gap opened, an extra carriage support, fitted as standard, came in to play; positioned under the front edge of the apron, it reached down to floor level where a machined 'way' was formed for it along the lower edge of the bottom bed.

-Power sliding and surfacing feeds from a separate power shaft were fitted to all models, the leadscrew only being used when generating threads; the power to the feeds was taken through a clutch and gear drive with all the controls grouped exclusively on the apron.
-As an option, power feed could also be fitted to the top (tool) slide - and made to operate at any angle..
+Power sliding and surfacing feeds from a separate power shaft were fitted to all models, the leadscrew only being used when generating threads; power to the feeds was taken through a clutch and gear drive with all the controls grouped exclusively on the apron.
+As an option, power feed could also be fitted to the top (tool) slide - where it could be made to operate at any angle..

 Facing a large casting in the smallest lathe (the 28"/48") with its centres raised by 9".
 Note the long extension arm carrying the tool post and the rather narrow flat belt drive- the cut could only have been a light one, despite the bracing arm which can be seen reaching down to a slideway machined along the lower edge of the bed at floor level.